Wake The H*ll Up America: We Need to Do Better Assisting the Homeless

 Harforccaa.org

 Now I know what you may be thinking, the government already provides enough aid for the homeless through shelters etc. However, there is a fact sheet provided by the National Health Care for the Homeless Council that doesn't give an exact number but "offers current high-level mortality estimates."
 Overall, there are "tens of thousands of homeless" that die each year.
-So yes, the government is providing some aid, but it sure isn't a hell of a lot if that many individuals are dying due to factors beyond their control once they are on the streets such as, sickness, the elements, and lack of food.
+So yes, the government is providing some aid, but it sure isn't a hell of a lot if that many individuals are dying due to factors beyond their control once they are on the streets such as sickness, the elements, and lack of food.
 The least the government can do is create organizations through funding that allow for more housing/shelters and overall necessities to keep a person a live for god's sake.
+Others might say that those on the streets did it to themselves and they need to fix it themselves.
+However, it is not that easy, when housing costs are extremely high it is hard to get ahead in life due to the economy.
+Some sympathy and extra help never hurt anyone and that is the least we can do for those who are struggling due to circumstances beyond their control.

 Startribune.com